camilothorne/sentiment_analysis_w_llms/README.md

 Since this is classification task, we use traditional classification performance metrics to compare methods.
 For each experiment, we measure precision, recall, F1-score and accuracy.
 We also measure throughput (i.e. number of words processed per second by each model).

 In general, **we can observe that method 2. performs best**, followed by method 3.
-Interestingly, M2 performs better than M1 in each of these two experiments, with models tied on methods 1. and 4.
-Its thoughput is, as expected 3x larger than that of M1.
-But, overall we observed a maximum accuracy of ~30% --quite low-- and that advises *prima facie* the fine-tuning of a foundational model (a simple BERT model with 100M parameters will likely beat M1 or M2 if fine tuned using the IMDB training set).
-The Qwen models are optimized for programming code generation tasks, and for mathematical reasoning using methods such as e.g. chain-of-thought (CoT), this mismatch might explain their low performance.
-Also, M1 and M2 are rather small even for small LLMs (usually, things start to look up when models surpass the 7 billion parameter bar).

 For a **detailed** description of the experiments (with numbers, links to the GPT-3 paper, detailed comments and plots), please refer to the notebook under `notebook/analysis_notebook.ipynb`.